Care & Feeding of Your WordPress Website

 It’s possible to automate updates, but updating manually is quick and easy, and is a great way to stay in touch with your site.
 If an update causes a problem, you notice it immediately and know which update caused it.
 With automatic updating, a problem can go unnoticed for weeks or months, which makes the cause harder to identify.
 However, if you aren’t likely to update promptly, this risk may be outweighed by the security advantage of keeping your site current.

 Use a Security Plugin

 The first thing I install on a new WordPress website is a security plugin.
 There are excellent, free security plugins that protect your site in a myriad of ways.
-For example, they can scan your files daily to check whether they match the files in the WordPress repository, and email you if there’s a discrepancy.
+For example, they can scan your files regularly to check whether they match the files in the WordPress repository, and email you if there’s a discrepancy.
 They can alert you to needed updates.
-They can notify you whenever someone logs in to your dashboard.
+They can notify you whenever someone logs in to your Dashboard.
 They can lock out hackers who try to log in, and show you the usernames they tried.